Siege of Sarajevo: Structural and property damage and destruction

 Also unjustified by any military necessity, and equally prohibited, were the attacks on civilian property.
 The Bosnian government estimated that shelling destroyed over 10,000 apartments and damaged over 100,000 others.
 Of the other buildings in the city, 23% were reported as seriously damaged, 64% as partially damaged and 10% as slightly damaged.
 In its report, the Council of Europe's Committee on Culture and Education commented on the structural damage in the city.
 The Committee stated:

 It is plain that Sarajevo has suffered badly at the hands of its attackers.
 Apart from the obvious human cost in the continued suffering and difficulties of day to day living, there has been serious damage to the urban fabric.
 The infrastructure (drainage, electricity, telephone services, etc.) is badly damaged.
 Most buildings are damaged significantly and probably all buildings are damaged to a greater or lesser degree (broken glass etc.).
 Some buildings have been completely destroyed including ancient monuments (such as the Library) and including a number of modern steel framed buildings (such as the Unis Building) which in some cases have simply collapsed.
 35,000 dwellings are also assessed to have been destroyed during the past year.

 Sarajevo has made a substantial recovery in terms of the number of buildings that have been fully restored and reoccupied.
 However, as of 2017, many buildings remained heavily damaged and scarred.

 Although the city had been a model for inter-ethnic relations, the siege brought dramatic population shifts.
 In addition to the thousands of refugees who left the city, many Sarajevo Serbs left for the Republika Srpska, and the percentage of Serbs in Sarajevo decreased from more than 30% in 1991 to slightly over 10% in 2002.
 Regions of Novo Sarajevo that are now part of the Republika Srpska have formed East Sarajevo, where much of the pre-war Serbian population lives today.

 New construction projects and foreign capital investment have made Sarajevo perhaps the fastest-growing city in the former Yugoslavia.
 The population grew to 401,000 in 2002, which is 20,000 fewer than the pre-1991 census estimate.

-An iconic building before the war was Robna kuća Sarajka.
+An iconic building before the war was Robna kuća Sarajka (photographed in 2005).
 Today ARIA Centar stands in its place.